 How to participate

 A request to donate samples for biobank research can come in a variety of ways.
 During a hospital visit, a patient can be asked whether he or she would be interested in giving a biobank consent and donating his or her samples.
 In population studies a person can receive an invitation letter in the mail.
-In Helsinki Biobank, Auria Biobank, Central Finland Biobank and Biobank Borealis the biobank consent can be given actively, either electronically or filling and mailing the consent form.
+In hospital biobanks, the biobank consent can be given actively, either electronically or filling and mailing the consent form.
+More information about how to provide a biobank consent in Finland is available in Finnish here.
 It is also possible to donate a biobank sample while donating blood.
-Please check the current situation from here.

 Sample donors are free to cancel, change or restrict their consent to biobank research at any time by giving notice in writing according to the instructions of the biobank in question.
-The contact information can be found here.
+This page contains contact information for biobanks.

 How can I get information about the use of my own sample?

-In addition to the new samples collected by the Finnish biobanks, the FinnGen study also utilizes these old sample cohorts that have been transferred to THL Biobank or Helsinki Biobank:
+In addition to the new samples collected by the Finnish biobanks, the FinnGen study also utilizes samples collected by the Finnish Hematology Registry and Clinical Biobank (FHRB Biobank) and the following old sample cohorts that have been transferred to THL Biobank, Helsinki Biobank, Auria Biobank, Arctic Biobank or the Biobank of Eastern Finland:

 - Botnia Study